-Poppy Meaning in Mythology
+Poppy Flower Meaning

+The spiritual meaning of poppies exist in cultures around the world.
 The Greeks used poppies in the shrines of Demeter, goddess of fertility, and Diana, goddess of the hunt.
-Demeter was given poppies by the gods to help her sleep after her daughter Persephone was abducted.
+The goddess Demeter was given poppies by the gods to help her sleep after her daughter Persephone was abducted.
 After this, poppies sprang from Demeter’s footsteps.

-Poppy Meaning in China
+Poppy Flower Meaning in China

 Poppies also represent the loyalty and faith between lovers.
 According to Chinese legend, a beautiful and brave woman, Lady Yee, was married to Hsiang Yu, a warrior with Herculean strength.

-When Hsiang led his troops into batt le, Lady Yee chose to follow him and stood by his side in every battle.
+When Hsiang led his troops into battle, Lady Yee chose to follow him and stood by his side in every battle.
 During a long and arduous war, Hsiang’s army was surrounded and defeat was imminent.

 Lady Yee tried to boost his spirits by dancing with his sword.
 The petals of the poppy flower reflect her spirit as she dances in the wind with the sword.
 When this attempt failed, Lady Yee committed suicide.
 A cluster of poppies sprang in full bloom from her grave site.